How safe is your spray paint booth?

 - Discharge of static electricity.

-Complying with all standards to contain and remove vapors as well as controlling ignition sources can help you avoid fires and explosions.
+Complying with all standards to contain and remove vapours as well as controlling ignition sources can help you avoid fires and explosions.
 Utilizing a manufactured spray paint booth and following all safety procedures and proper maintenance schedules can help to ensure the safety of your business.
 The National Fire Protection Association Standard 33 outlines all of the requirements for a properly installed spray paint booth.

 This blog is provided for information only and is not a substitute for professional advice.
 We make no representations or warranties regarding the accuracy or completeness of the information and will not be responsible for any loss arising out of reliance on the information.